 Answers to Some of Your Baking Questions

 Every day I receive emails from visitors with questions about a cooking technique or a recipe.
-I can't get to them all but I try to get as many responses out as time permits and if I don't know the answer, I'll ask one of my chef friends.
-Here are a couple I've received that deal with baking, a subject I am not that comfortable with, so I sent them to my friend Chef Jenni Field who is a great baker and pastry chef.
+Unfortunately, I can't get to them all, but I try to get as many responses as possible, and if I don't know the answer, I'll ask one of my chef friends.
+Here are some I've received that deal with baking, a subject I am not comfortable with, so I sent them to my friend Chef Jenni Field, a great baker and pastry chef.

 Cracks In Cake

 I tried the apple cake recipe, it is fantastic except for the part about the cracks in the middle of the cake.
 In fact, I had the same problem with other cakes as well, can u let me know what is the probable cause of this?

 Here's how Chef Jenni replied,